Raspi$^2$USBL: An open-source Raspberry Pi-Based Passive Inverted Ultra-Short Baseline Positioning System for Underwater Robotics: Acknowledgment

-The authors would like to express their sincere gratitude to the members of Prof. Chen’s group at Zhejiang University for their valuable assistance in conducting the experiments, including Dr. Zhikun Wang, Mr. Haoda Li, Mr. Zhihang Jin, Mr. Zichen Liu, Mr. Xianyu Peng, Mr. Yuan Zhao, and Mr. Yongqun Yu.
+The authors would like to express their sincere gratitude to the members of Prof. Chen's group at Zhejiang University for their valuable assistance in conducting the experiments, including Dr. Zhikun Wang, Mr. Haoda Li, Mr. Zhihang Jin, Mr. Zichen Liu, Mr. Xianyu Peng, Mr. Yuan Zhao, Mr. Yongqun Yu, and Mr. Xun Liu.
 Appreciation is also extended to the staff of Zhejiang Aucean-Tech Technology Co., Ltd. for their support and collaboration during the sea trials.